 US Bank Executive Presumed Dead After Plane Crashes Into Minnesota Home

-- A small plane crashed into a home in Brooklyn Park, Minnesota, killing all onboard and causing a fire, officials said.
+- A small plane crashed into a house in Brooklyn Park, killing at least one person, according to the Federal Aviation Administration and local officials.

 US Bank exec believed to be sole fatality in Brooklyn Park plane crash